 I. The application procedure for obtaining a certificate to practice under this subdivision.

 II.
 The qualifications of applicants in addition to those requirements under RSA 310-

 A:84, and satisfactory evidence of good professional character.

 III.
-How the applicant shall be examined, including the time and place of the
+How the applicant shall be examined.

 IV.
 How a certificate to practice under this subdivision shall be renewed, including the

 requirement for continuing education.

 V. The establishment of all fees required under this subdivision as listed in RSA 310-

 VI.
 Ethical and professional standards required to be met by each holder of a certificate

 under this subdivision and how disciplinary actions by the board shall be implemented for